-Resting with an elevated position, overlooking the beautiful Lancashire countryside, with views stretching towards Pendle Hill, is this thoughtfully designed garage conversion.
+Resting with an elevated position, this thoughtfully designed garage conversion overlooks the beautiful Lancashire countryside, with views stretching towards Pendle Hill.

 This fabulous area engulfs the property in panoramic scenes of rambling hills and verdant green fields, a tranquil retreat for romantic couples looking to get away-from-it-all.

-Climb up the external staircase to the balcony boasting a glass balustrade, from here you can step out from the accommodation on a crisp morning and absorb the beautiful landscapes before you.
+Climb up the external staircase to the balcony boasting a glass balustrade, the perfect place to step out from the accommodation on a crisp morning and absorb the beautiful landscapes before you.

 The front door leads you into an open-plan interior presenting excellent quality and style from all angles.